The Amazon Flywheel: How to Sell for Beginners

 - Guide buyers about where to leave a product review and where to leave a seller rating.

-- Ask questions that will help you discover ways to become an even better seller who sells even more.
+- Ask questions that will help you discover ways to become an even better seller.

 - Address buyer concerns and make the appropriate changes to your listings and processes.